 The applicant has advised that signage will relate to the approved use only and that no third-party advertising will be permitted.
-Location of signage will be provided as part of the submission of the Event Specific Site plan, as per the Event Management Plan specific to the event.
+Location of signage will be provided as part of the submission of the Event Specific Site plan, as per the Event Management Plan.